dmackay39/gen-ai-starter/README.md

 # Intro
 When I learn new technologies, I like to make simple projects for future reference!
 This is one of those projects.
 The skills I tried to practice here were SpringAI, Docker, React.

+In this project:
+- RAG on a pdf file.
+- Function calling using an external API for maths (Newton).
+- Docker for containerisation and pulling a PostGres database image.
+- Frontend with React Bootstrap.
+- Backend with Spring.

 # Requirements
 - [Docker desktop](https://www.docker.com/products/docker-desktop/)
 - OpenAI API key